Every relationship will have its share of disagreements, fights, and arguments. It is very hard to feel loved in times of conflict.

-When you text, everything is up to interpretation: what you said and the way you meant it may not be received as intended.
-Have important conversations face to face and not with a screen.
+When you text, everything is up to interpretation; what you say and the way you meant it may not be received as intended.

 Resolve all issues calmly.
 Don’t let money worsen your relationship or communication.

-Fight dishonesty: Marriage counselor Dr Frank Gunzberg notes that lying is only one type of dishonesty in marriage.
+Marriage counsellor Dr. Frank Gunzberg notes that lying is only one type of dishonesty in marriage.

-Fight divorce: While infidelity is to blame for many divorces, The UK-based Co-operative Legal Services says that it’s the cause of fewer divorces today.
-Modern couples commonly cite unreasonable behavior as the biggest reasonbehind divorces.
+While infidelity is to blame for many divorces, modern couples commonly cite unreasonable behaviour as the biggest reason behind divorces.

-Fight unrealistic expectations: One of the great relationship destroyers is that of unrealistic expectations.
+One of the great relationship destroyers is unrealistic expectations.